3 Ways Clean Data Can Turn into Dirty Data

 If you’re using spreadsheets as your primary data warehouse, then you’re practically begging for dirty data.

-“Accounting in Excel is a consistent source of dirty data,” says Tony Birrittieri, a partner at Saxony Partners and Pereview Software.
+“Accounting in Excel is a consistent source of dirty data,” says Tony Birrittieri, a partner at Saxony Partners.
 “If you have people with spreadsheets linking to other spreadsheets, and someone doesn’t refresh one of the spreadsheets that you’re linked to, then the data is not going to be right.
 It’ll be a nightmare.”

 Yes, Excel and other spreadsheet tools are cheap and easy to use.
 But are you willing to trade your security, data integrity, and your single source of truth for a little convenience?
 If you are, then you’re a sucker.

-“If you’ve got billions in assets and are using Excel as your accounting system, that’s a problem,” says Derek Thornhill, Pereview’s executive director.
+“If you’ve got billions in assets and are using Excel as your accounting system, that’s a problem,” says Derek Thornhill, Saxony’s Vice President of Real Estate.
 “If you have huge Excel files that you’re trying to use as a database – and you’re leveraging those for reporting purposes, then that’s a problem.

 “We’ve found, as fixers of dirty data, that when you start poking on those areas, you’ll quickly find dirty data.”